Liontown Resources (ASX:LTR): Have collapsed lithium prices sent the one-time market darling from spectacular riches to rags?

 We’ve all heard the saying ‘rags to riches’ and when Liontown Resources (ASX:LTR) found Kathleen Valley, it was the perfect illustration of what it means.
 Liontown was just another small cap explorer, hoping to stumble across a major deposit and turning it into a mine – but of course, with little hope.

-Unfortunately, the last 12 months just might be the opposite – riches to rags.
+Unfortunately, you could argue 2023-24 was might be the opposite – riches to rags.
 It shed roughly two thirds of its market value from over $6bn to $2bn, had a takeover deal fall through, not to mention a major financing deal that would’ve helped it bring Kathleen Valley into production also falling through.
 The latter deal was signed on the dotted line, but lenders walked away.
 Why?
 Falling lithium prices.
 But does this mean the long-term story is no longer in tact?

 Well, not necessarily, because the company has just entered production as it had promised.
 However, it will be operating at a loss for the foreseeable future and the company is banking on a big lithium price recovery.